 I can go on for ages, but I’m just making the point that you will never miss out on protein when you on a veganism diet.

 Isn’t it expensive?

-On a more positive note, prices for these products are in fact falling due to the rising demand for vegan products and the fact that more people are adopting a vegan diet.
+On a more positive note, prices for these products are in fact falling due to the rising demand for vegan products .
+More people are adopting a veganism diet.
 Hooray!

 Don’t you miss eating meat?

 For me, not at all.
 I don’t miss meat, not one bit.
 I felt too strongly about my values and beliefs and couldn’t possibly bear the idea of having to eat meat ever again.